 First I wondered if part (9 elements) of the “Snow Flurry” that the Calder Foundation has displayed maybe fell off, got lost, or destroyed somehow, but then I noticed that besides the number of elements on each, if you pay close attention to the structure of each mobile you’ll realize, these are clearly two different mobiles.

 Maybe Calder made more than one hanging mobile with the same name.
-I would be surprised about that, and I would be surprised that both places seemingly present their mobile as the “Snow Flurry”, without mentioning the other one, no small detail considering the auction price.
+If that’s the case, I would be a little surprised that Christie’s seemingly presents their mobile as simply the “Snow Flurry”, without mentioning the other one, no small detail considering the auction price.

 The mobile sold came from Eliot Noyes‘ estate who was a friend of Calder’s.

 I’ll post an update if I find out more.